What You Need to Know About Serving in Hawai'i

 Though small, with 37 worship sites, and rural, with miles of open spaces on the five islands where we have congregations, we also reflect urban life.
 Approximately 80% of Hawai‘i’s Episcopalians live in the metro area of Honolulu.
 As such, with more than 800,000 people, urban ministry is a major factor for many congregations in this missionary setting.

-For all inquiries about discerning ministry in the Episcopal Diocese of Hawai‘i, unless the position specifies otherwise, please contact to The Rev. Cn.
+For all inquiries about discerning ministry in the Episcopal Diocese of Hawai‘i, unless the position specifies otherwise, please contact the Rev. Cn.
 Alexander Graham.

 Visiting Clergy Program

-A clergyperson (deacon, priest, or bishop) is given temporary permission to serve at a particular congregation for anywhere from a week to three months.
-The responsibility is typically just Sunday supply.
-See the page "Come Serve in Hawai‘i Short-Term."
+A clergyperson (deacon, priest, or bishop) is given temporary permission to serve at a particular congregation for up to three months.
+The responsibility varies, but is typically just Sunday supply.
+See the page "Come Serve in Hawai‘i Short-Term" for additional information.